exonet/exonet-api-php/docs/api_responses.md

 # Using API Responses
 There are two types of API responses upon a successful request.
-If a single resource is requested then an `ApiResource` is returned, if multiple resources are requested then an `ApiResourceSet` is returned.
+If a single resource is requested then an `Resource` is returned, if multiple resources are requested then an `ResourceSet` is returned.

-## The `ApiResourceSet` class
+## The `ResourceSet` class
-When the API returns multiple resources, for example when getting an overview page, an instance of the `ApiResourceSet` class is returned.
+When the API returns multiple resources, for example when getting an overview page, an instance of the `ResourceSet` class is returned.
 The instance of this class contains the requested resources.
 Traverse each individual resource by using a `foreach`-loop on the instance: